mkocansey/quickiedox-mds/architecture.md

 ### Lastly
 At the view level, Javascript is then used to:

 * Set the page title to the `default_page_title`{.inline} defined in the config file plus what was defined in the first \<h1\> tag of the documentation page being viewed.
 Example: the title for this page is set to QuickieDox Documentation: How QuickieDox Works. *QuickieDox Documentation* is what has been defined in the config.php file for `default_page_title`{.inline}. *How QuickieDox Works* is what has been defined as the first \<h1\> on this page.
-* Highlight the current page in the navigation so user knows what page they are viewing.
+* Highlight the current page in the navigation so users knows what page they are viewing.
 * Make navigation items collapsible and expandable.
+No two top level sections can be open at the same time.
 * Draw the sub navigation within the documentation.
 * Make all external links open in a new window/tab.
-* Set the page dark/light theme.
+* Set the page theme (dark or light).
 * Trigger the search box shortcuts.

 {.alert.tip}
 You are encouraged to just snoop around the code to better understand how documentation content is served.
-It is not as complex as one might presume.
+It is not complex at all.

 &nbsp;